The Philippines' Marawi City Remains Wrecked Nearly 2 Years After ISIS War

 Despite security measures including a curfew, business is flowing again in parts of Marawi.
 Vendors ply their wares in the markets where residents from tent cities join the thousands of residents lucky enough to have returned to undamaged homes.

-Back in Sarimanok Camp II, Magarang is excited about their tent's new gas oven donated by the government.
+Back in Sarimanok Camp II, Magarang is excited about the new gas oven in the family's tent that was donated by the government.

 If he can't be a carpenter, he says, he'll use the oven to "bake and sell cakes."